Berliner187/pwManager/README.md

 # pwManager
 Encrypt and save your passwords in this program

-pwManager-SFW - Stable for Windows pwManager - main file (SFL).
+pwManager-SFW - Stable for Windows, pwManager - main file (SFL).
 Version for Linux